singlestore-labs/elegance-sdk/README.md

 # SingleStore Elegance SDK

-The SingleStore Elegance SDK is a library for building full-stack AI-powered applications with SingleStoreDB and OpenAI API.
+The Elegance SDK is an SDK for quickly building real-time AI full-stack JavaScript applications using SingleStoreDB with support for MySQL and Kai (support for Mongo APIs) connection types and the OpenAI API.
+It provides a set of ready-made tools for implementing various types of functionality when you need to transact, analyze, and contextualize data in real-time or build real-time AI apps.

 ## Features